k9w/instructions/version-control/git.md

 ## Remotes

-The distributed nature of Git allows one person to clone another's repository, or for one to upload their own repo to a server or another machine they can access.
-Git supports a number of workflows around this.

-First, list any existing remotes for the current repo.
+List any existing remotes for the current repo.

 ```
 $ git remote -v
 ```

+The distributed nature of Git allows one person to clone another's repository, or for one to upload their own repo to a server or another machine they can access.
+Git supports a number of workflows around this.

 The examples thus far in this guide assume you started the repo above on your own laptop.
 One common way to share a repo with others is to